 The right to family unity is established in Articles 39-41 of the Asylum Act.
 The law reflects two aspects which add to and comply with this right: “Extension” of the international protection status of the beneficiary to his or her family (Extensión familiar del derecho de asilo o de la protección subsidiaria), and “Family reunification” (Reagrupación familiar).
 The applicant can opt for any of these, except for cases where the family has different nationality.
 In these cases, it will be mandatory to opt for family reunification.

 It should be noted that, during COVID-19, family reunification procedures were suspended from mid-March until beginning of May 2020.
-They were resumed after the lockdown and the ease of measures started.
+They were resumed after the lockdown and health restrictions were partially lifted.